Celebrate Easter with the Original Farmers Market

 More delectable treats await at The Magic Nut & Candy Co., where the customer favorite are the chocolate-covered candy apples decorated in toppings like nuts, coconut and M&Ms.

-At Dylan’s Candy Bar, pick up an Easter tackle box assortment of candies, a “Peeps Party” gift set, or a chocolate-covered Oreo.
-You can even mix and match your treats in a Happy Easter Bucket.
+At Dylan’s Candy Bar, pick up an Easter tackle box assortment of candies or a chocolate-covered Oreo or pretzel set.
 Shopping for young ones?
 Be sure to pick up Dylan’s signature Chocolate the Bunny or Vanilla the Bunny plush toys.

 T&Y Bakery is also whipping up some fabulous treats including, cakes, pastries, cookies and more.